-

 - The Agency/OPDIV/Program must complete form PHS-1662, “Request for Personnel Action – Commissioned Officer,” requesting entrance to training.
 The report date on the PHS-1662 must match the start date on the application.
 CCHQ must receive the PHS-1662 at least 60 days prior to the start of training.

-- Each Public Health Service officer who is selected for training (long-term or short-term) must:
+- Each officer who is selected for training (Long-Term or Short-Term) must work in collaboration with their agency Liaison to:

 - Make all necessary arrangements for admission to the approved educational institution or training program to which application is made.

-- Immediately after the Public Health Service officer is accepted into the training program and the training has been approved by the sponsor and the CCHQ, inform his/her official superior and the training coordinator, CCHQ about the acceptance, the institution where the training will be provided, the amount of the tuition and fees involved, and the officer’s address while in training.
+- Immediately after the officer is accepted into the training program, and the training has been approved by the sponsor, the officer must inform their official supervisor and the Training Coordinator, CCHQ about the acceptance, the institution where the training will be provided, the amount of the tuition and fees involved, and the officer’s address while in training.

-- The Public Health Service officer must provide this information even if the USPHS Commissioned Corps is not funding the training.
+- The officer must provide this information even if the USPHS Commissioned Corps is not funding the training.

-- Notify the USPHS Commissioned Corps Liaison at the sponsor so he/she can execute a Basic Training Contract (see hyperlink below) with the training institution.
+- Notify the USPHS Commissioned Corps Liaison as the sponsor so they can execute a Basic Training Contract (see hyperlink below) with the training institution.

-- Obtain and deliver form PHS-1881-2, “Order Pursuant to the Basic Training Contract,” to the institution (see hyperlinks below).
+- As applicable/if the agency is funding the training, obtain and deliver form PHS-1881-2, “Order Pursuant to the Basic Training Contract,” to the institution (see hyperlinks below).

-- Complete and compile all forms (hyperlinked) and documents listed below:
+- As applicable, complete and compile all forms (hyperlinked) and documents listed below:

 - Training Purposes and Objective